Home / News / Crypto / News / Next CFTC Chair: Trump to Name Brian Quintenz to Replace Rostin Behnam

 Marco Santori

-Marco Santori is the Chief Legal Officer (CLO) at Kraken, one of the largest global cryptocurrency exchanges.
+Marco Santori is the former Chief Legal Officer (CLO) at Kraken, one of the largest global cryptocurrency exchanges.
+Following his resignation from the company in January, Santori currently remains in a senior advisory role with the firm.

 He is well-known in the crypto industry for his legal expertise and advocacy for a balanced approach to crypto regulation.

-Santori has played an important role in helping Kraken navigate the complex legal environment of digital assets, working to ensure compliance with various regulatory bodies across different jurisdictions.
+Santori has played an important role in helping Kraken navigate the complex legal environment of digital assets.
+He worked to ensure compliance with various regulatory bodies across different jurisdictions.

-Santori’s stance on crypto is generally supportive of innovation in the space, but he also advocates for clear, sensible regulations that can help foster the industry’s growth while protecting consumers.
+Santori’s stance on crypto generally supports innovation in the space.
+But he also advocates for clear, sensible regulations that can help foster the industry’s growth while protecting consumers.

 He has discussed the need for regulation that encourages responsible innovation and ensures crypto firms operate transparently and within the law.